-Most license managers provide APIs with calls to control many of the aspects of licensing behavior.
 First-generation license managers (such as FLEXIm) took the approach of providing extremely complex APIs and internal license server options to control license policy, with relatively less control contained in the licenses themselves.

-Unlike the first-generation license managers, the design philosophy of RLM is to preserve the simplicity of the system for both ISVs and License Administrators by avoiding all unnecessary options in the client library and moving as many of these options to the license file as possible, where they are visible and understandable by everyone.
+Unlike the first-generation license managers, the design philosophy of RLM is to preserve the simplicity of the system for both ISVs and License Administrators by avoiding all unnecessary options in the client library and the license servers and moving as many of these options to the license file as possible, where they are visible and understandable by everyone.

-In general, even when API calls are available to control it, license policy should be kept out of the application, and placed into the license itself.
+In general, even when API calls are available to control it, license policy should be kept out of the application and the license server, and placed into the license itself.
 This makes for a more understandable licensing system for both ISVs and License Administrators.
 This results in much more standard behavior of application licensing from ISV to ISV.
 The Reprise team learned this the hard way when we supported thousands of customers in the past, and we applied these lessons to the design of RLM.